RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

     ```

-**Note:** After saving the newly edited ` CMakeLists.txt` file.
-Visual Studio will automatically start applying CMake changes.
-When everything is done  you would see `CMake generation finished.` message at the end of the Output window.
+**Note:** After saving the edited `CMakeLists.txt`, Visual Studio will automatically start applying the CMake changes.
+When completed, you should see the **"CMake generation finished."** message in the Output window.

-## Run the example C++ code.
+## Run the Example C++ Ccode.

 - Replace the contents of the `CMake_wxWidgets_openGL.cpp` file with the following code: